 4. “Many people in Azerbaijan are fluent in Russian, and increasingly more (especially the younger generations) are very good in English.
 It is not uncommon to meet someone able to speak in at least four languages.
 (Azeri, Turkish, Russian, English) Many will watch movies or YouTube channels, for example, in Russian or Turkish.”

 5. “In Azeri culture, taking care of your family members is highly valued.
 It is respected and encouraged for example for young adults to live with their family after school and/or college until they get married.
 It might be seen as ‘weird’ if you live in the same city as your parents but in your apartment.”

 6. “Baku is home to the Baku Museum of Miniature Books, the only museum of miniature books in the world.”
-I hope you all visited this museum in Icheri Sheher.
-If you have not seen it yet, go without wasting time.
+I hope you all will visit this museum in Icheri Sheher while your visit to Azerbaijan.
 Small books that are astonishing in size 2x2 mm are available here.

-As we have seen from many sources, our country is charming to any person and is remembered with exciting memories.
+As we have seen from many sources, this country is charming to any person and is remembered with exciting memories.
 It attracts everyone with its either holidays, traditions, or cuisine.
-All these cause a beautiful moments that will be remembered in the future with a smile.
-I am sure you feel proud while reading this post, the same as me, while writing this.
-I would like to mention a phrase often found in almost all sources and all articles while doing my search: “It is a small country with great history!”
-It should mean a lot to us.
+All these cause beautiful moments that will be remembered in the future with a smile.
+I would like to mention a phrase often found in almost all sources and all articles while doing my search: “It is a small country with great history!”.
 Not only Azerbaijanis living in Azerbaijan, but also Azerbaijanis all over the world, must protect and value this country, one of the oldest living places in the world, with rich history and culture!